Nyjah Huston: Sponsorship

-As of January 2021, Huston is sponsored by Nike SB, Diamond Supply Co., Ricta Wheels, Thrasher Magazine, Monster Energy, Social CBD, Doritos, Mob Grip, Mountain Dew, flatbread Neapolitan pizzeria, Urban Plates and Adapt Technology.
+As of January 2021, Huston is sponsored by Nike SB, Diamond Supply Co., Ricta Wheels, Thrasher Magazine, Monster Energy, SoWellCBD.fr, Doritos, Mob Grip, Mountain Dew, flatbread Neapolitan pizzeria, Urban Plates and Adapt Technology.
 As of January 2021, Nyjah Huston stated via social media that he is no longer with Element Skateboards.
 In June 2021, Huston launched his own skateboard brand, Disorder Skateboards.

 Awards

 Huston won the inaugural "Kentucky Unbridled Spirit Award for Action Sports" in 2006.

 At Transworld SKATEboarding magazine's 2012 awards event, Huston's performance was given the headline "Nyjah Huston Cleans Up at Annual Transworld Skate Awards" by the Yahoo!
 Sports website.
 Huston won three awards at the event: "Best Video Part" (for Huston's Rise & Shine video release), "New Era Readers' Choice" (the only award chosen solely by the readers of the magazine and Transworld website), and "Best Street".

 Huston has been nominated several times for Thrasher Magazine’s prestigious "Skater Of The Year" (SOTY) award.